Aaron Sagers

 Aaron Sagers is an American television presenter, journalist — including a self-described "paranormal journalist" — podcast host, and expert of geek culture and paranormal media.
-He is also an author, social media micro-influencer, and founder of ParanormalPopCulture.com, a website which covers paranormal topics in popular culture.
+He is also an author, social media micro-influencer, and founder of ParanormalPopCulture.com, a website that covers paranormal topics in popular culture.

-Sagers was Host/Co-Executive Producer on Travel Channel's Paranormal Paparazzi, which he co-created and co-executive produced with Zak Bagans, has appeared on The Today Show, Paranormal Lockdown, Portals to Hell, and numerous other paranormal programming.
+Sagers was host/co-executive producer on Travel Channel's Paranormal Paparazzi, which he co-created and co-executive produced with Zak Bagans, has appeared on The Today Show, Paranormal Lockdown, Portals to Hell, and numerous other paranormal programming.

-He is the co-host of the 2022 Netflix paranormal investigative series 28 Days Haunted, and currently an on-camera personality on Paranormal Caught On Camera on the Travel Channel, and Discovery+ streaming service; is executive producer and host of the Talking Strange paranormal podcast with the Den of Geek Network; and host/producer of Ripley's Believe It Or Not!
+He is the co-host of the 2022 Netflix paranormal investigative series 28 Days Haunted, and currently an on-camera personality on Paranormal Caught On Camera on the Travel Channel, and Discovery+ streaming service; is executive producer and host of the Talking Strange paranormal podcast with the Den of Geek Network; and host/producer of Ripley's Believe It or Not!
 Ripley's Road Trip web series.

-He travels the globe as a speaker of paranormal and science-fiction topics for National Geographic Channel, Syfy, and Universal, and at events such as San Diego Comic-Con, New York Comic-Con, South By Southwest, and Wizard World Comic Cons.
+He is a speaker on paranormal and science-fiction topics for National Geographic Channel, Syfy, and Universal, and at events such as San Diego Comic-Con, New York Comic Con, South By Southwest, and Wizard World Comic Cons.